polterguy/babelfish/README.md

 Then as you retrieve items for your _"acme.chat"_ client, you would pass in a query parameter named `locale.eq` and set its value to `acme.chat%`.
-The percent sign here becomes a wildcard, returning all items starting with the namespace of _"acme.chat"_.
+The percent sign here becomes a wildcard, returning all items starting with the namespace of `acme.chat`.

 ## Administrative endpoints